 WYOMISSING-READING-BERKS COUNTY GRANDPARENTS AND GREAT-GRANDPARENTS ATTORNEY

-Attorney Jana R. Barnett represents grandparents and great-grandparents who seek custody or visitation rights, as well as parents who believe that grandparents and great-grandparents should not have so much access.
+Attorney Jana R. Barnett represents grandparents and great-grandparents who seek custody or visitation rights, as well as parents who believe that grandparents and great-grandparents should not have the access which they desire.

 The custody law gives grandparents the right to seek physical and legal custody when they:

-- stand in loco parentis to the child
+- Stand in loco parentis to the child; or

-- has lived with the grandparent for at least 12 consecutive months, is removed from the grandparent's home by the parents, and the grandparent files for custody within 6 months of removal
+- Has lived with the grandparent for at least 12 consecutive months, is removed from the grandparent’s home by the parents, and the grandparent files for custody within 6 months of removal; or